 application to use the API of an embedded app.
 Ledger embedded apps are using APDU to

 transfer data and commands to and from the external world.

 allows to use commands developed on the embedded app.

 Communication with the different blockchains

-The Ledger Live application wil retrieve transaction history and broadcast new transactions using different nodes and indexing services.
+The Ledger Live application will retrieve transaction history and broadcast new transactions using different explorers.

-As part of a Ledger Live integration, you should provide a indexing service allowing a Ledger Live user to synchronize his account in a timely manner.
+As part of a Ledger Live blockchain integration, you should provide an indexer allowing a Ledger Live user to synchronize his account in a timely manner.
 It can be an open source project or your own explorer.